 And what do we do next?
 We use our clinical reasoning and our understanding of David’s underlying issues to prescribe him a bespoke treatment and rehabilitation plan, that’s what!
 Let’s talk about that next week.

 Are you, like David, one of the 35(ish)% of people with problems that don’t stem from the bit that hurts, or are you not responding to the traditional “magic” strengthening exercises?
-Click the button below or call us on 0207 175 0150 and book an assessment, so that we can help to work out what’s really causing your issues, and then put together an individual plan to help you in the long term.
+Click the button below or call my team on 0207 175 0150 and book an assessment, so that we can help to work out what’s really causing your issues, and then put together an individual plan to help you in the long term.